Drop-Withdrawal

 Terms Defined

 The terms “Dropping” and “Withdrawing” are often used interchangeably; therefore, further explanation must be given before we can explain how Dropping or Withdrawing from classes affects your financial aid.
 The words themselves mean the same thing.
-Anytime a student decides they no longer wish to attend a class and files the proper paper-work, he/she is dropping/withdrawing from that class and it will be reflected on his/her transcript. *The key difference is the type of form filled-out by the student when he/she decides they no longer wish to attend a class or classes.*
+Anytime a student decides they no longer wish to attend a class, and completes the proper step through his MyGNTC account or with the Registrar's Office, he/she is dropping/withdrawing from that class and it will be reflected on his/her transcript. *The key difference is the type of form filled out by the student when he/she decides they no longer wish to attend a class or classes.*

-• The Drop Add Form is filled out by the student when he/she is signed-up for classes and although a change(s) is being made to his/her schedule, he/she will still be enrolled in at least one class once the change(s) is implemented.
+- The Drop Add Form (accessed through the student's MyGNTC account) is filled out by the student when he/she is signed up for classes and although a change(s) is being made to his/her schedule, he/she will still be enrolled in at least one class once the change(s) is implemented.

-• The Withdrawal Form is completed when the student determines he/she can no longer attend any of the classes for which he/she is enrolled.
+- The Withdrawal Form (also accessed through the MyGNTC account) is completed when the student determines he/she can no longer attend any of the classes for the term in which he/she is enrolled.

 Dropping Classes

-Students who are dropping a class(es), but will be remaining in at least one class will have to complete the “Drop/Add Form” and submit it to the Registrar’s Office.
+Students who are dropping a class(es), but will be remaining in at least one class will have to drop through their MyGNTC account or complete the “Drop/Add Form” (also provided through your MyGNTC account).
 When a student drops a class(es) their aid may have to be adjusted for that term and the student's SAP can be affected.

-Classes Dropped Prior to the Beginning or Within the First 3 Days of the Semester
+Classes Dropped Before the Beginning or Within the First 3 Days of the Semester

-Class dropped prior to the beginning of the semester or within the first three (3) days of the semester will not be counted as attempted hours.
-Therefore, the student’s SAP will not be negatively affected; however, any aid that was awarded for the term prior to the changes being made must be adjusted accordingly.
-Students are encouraged to check with the Financial Aid Office prior to dropping classes to determine what adjustments would need to be made and whether any funds would need to be paid out-of-pocket.
+Class dropped before the beginning of the semester or within the first three (3) days of the semester will not be counted as attempted hours.
+Therefore, the student’s SAP will not be negatively affected.
+However, any aid that was awarded for the term before the changes being made must be adjusted accordingly.
+Students are encouraged to check with the Financial Aid Office before dropping classes to determine what adjustments would need to be made and whether any funds would need to be paid out-of-pocket.

 Classes Dropped Following the First 3 Days of the Semester